hako-mikan/sd-webui-regional-prompter/README.md

 ### Prompt
 Prompts for different areas are separated by "BREAK".
 Enter prompts from the left for horizontal prompts and from the top for vertical prompts.
-Negative prompts can also be set for each area by separating them with BREAK, but if BREAK is not entered, the same negative prompt will be set for all areas.
+Negative prompts can also be set for each area by separating them with `BREAK`, but if `BREAK` is not entered, the same negative prompt will be set for all areas.

 ### Use base prompt
 Check this if you want to use the base prompt, which is the same prompt for all areas.
 Use this option if you want the prompt to be consistent across all areas.
-When using base prompt, the first prompt separated by BREAK is treated as the base prompt.
+When using base prompt, the first prompt separated by `BREAK` is treated as the base prompt.
-Therefore, when this option is enabled, one more BRAKE-separated prompt is required than Divide ratios.
+Therefore, when this option is enabled, one more `BRAKE`-separated prompt is required than Divide ratios.
 Automatically turned on when ADDBASE is entered.

 ### Base ratio